INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 ### multiple expands with many cardinality

-There are three situations where an entity can have two expands with a cardinality of many:
+There are three situations where an entity can have two or more expands with a cardinality of many:

-1. `Things?$expand=Locations,Datastreams,HistoricalLocations`
+1. `v1.1/Things?$expand=Locations,Datastreams,HistoricalLocations`
-2. `Locations?$expand=Things,HistoricalLocations`
+2. `v1.1/Locations?$expand=Things,HistoricalLocations`
-3. `MultiDatastreams?$expand=ObservedProperties,Observations`
+3. `v1.1/MultiDatastreams?$expand=ObservedProperties,Observations`

-The Tasking Core specification adds TaskingCapabilities to Things, but this does not change much.
+The Tasking Core specification adds TaskingCapabilities to Things, which adds a fourth expand to Thing entities.

 Furthermore, these expands with cardinality many may appear begind other expands:

-    HistoricalLocations?$expand=Thing($expand=Locations,Datastreams)
+    v1.1/HistoricalLocations?$expand=Thing($expand=Locations,Datastreams)

 This would lead to very complex rules for defining what data should go in each row of the CSV output.
-Therefore it seems best to limit $expand to a single item with a cardinality of many, on the top-level only, unless the $expand has a `$top=1` parameter, turning it into an expand with a cardinality of 1.
-This to allow the fetching of Things, with Datastreams, and the main Location.
-Thus the HistoricalLocations example above is not allowed in the CSV resultFormat.
-(TODO: Specify error code)
+Therefore expands with a cardinality of many are restricted to a single chain.
+All other expands must be of cardinality one, or have a `$top=1` parameter, turning it into an expand with a cardinality of 1.
+Having a non-allowed set of expands will lead to a HTTP 400 Bad Request error.

+Allowed examples:

+    v1.1/Things?$expand=Datastreams
+    v1.1/Things?$expand=Datastreams($expand=Observations)
+    v1.1/Things?$expand=Datastreams($expand=ObservedProperty,Observations)
+    v1.1/Things?$expand=Datastreams,Locations($top=1)
+    v1.1/Datastreams?$expand=ObservedProperty,Observations($expand=FeatureOfInterest)

+Disallowed examples:

+    v1.1/Things?$expand=Datastreams,Locations
+    v1.1/Datastreams?$expand=Observations,Thing($expand=Locations)

 ## MultiDatastreams